jwunderl/pxt-arcade/docs/courses/csintro1/variables/variable-math.md

 ### ~hint

-Click the error symbol `!` in the Splash block.
+Click edit then click the error symbol `!` in the Splash block.
 Splash can display string characters.
 Reveiw previous examples of using Splash.

 ### ~